-Existing pilot deployments have shown huge potential and created much industrial interest in these technolgies.
-As of today, essentially no LPWAN devices have IP capabilities.
+Existing pilot deployments have shown huge potential and created much industrial interest in these technologies.
+As of today, essentially no LPWAN end-devices (other than for Wi-SUN) have IP capabilities.
 Connecting LPWANs to the Internet would provide significant benefits to these networks in terms of interoperability, application deployment, and management, among others.
-The goal of the LPWAN WG is to, where necessary, adapt IETF defined protocols, addressing schemes and naming to this particular constrained environment.
+The goal of the IETF LPWAN working group is to, where necessary, adapt IETF-defined protocols, addressing schemes and naming to this particular constrained environment.